ryanbujnowicz/mem/README.md

 mem
 ===

-A framework for creating flexible and performant memory allocators.
+A framework for creating flexible, high performance allocators.

+The techniques used in these allocators was inspired by the blog MolecularMusinngs (http://molecularmusings.wordpress.com).